younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 ## 2) GraphQL implementation:

 Alright folks, we finally reached our main topic.
-We'll see here the main components of [Overblog/GraphQL](https://github.com/overblog/GraphQLBundle) :
+We'll see here the main components of [Overblog/GraphQL](https://github.com/overblog/GraphQLBundle) at version ^0.11.12:
 - How to create a graphQL scheme with multiple types
 - Resolvers
 - Mutations